 Yes.
 This visit not only insures that we are providing you with the best possible service, but it is also a requirement for the sleep center to meet the highest standards of accreditation by the American Academy of Sleep Medicine.

 A sleep study is a non-invasive, painless evaluation of your sleep.
 Electrodes attached with paste monitor your brain waves, rapid eye movements, breathing patterns, respiratory efforts, oxygen levels, snoring, muscle tone and leg movements, electrocardiogram and heart rate.
 Sleep studies routinely include a digitally recorded video that enables the Sleep Center physician to visually observe sleep position, movements, respiration and other sleep-related information.
 We are required to have your written consent to perform the sleep study and to record the video.
 This data is protected by the Health Insurance Portability and Accountability Act (HIPAA), which established national standards for the security and privacy of health data.
 A physician will review the sleep recording in conjunction with your clinical history in order to arrive at a diagnosis.
-Learn more about our state-of-the-art of sleep lab facility here.

 Adult patients typically arrive between 8pm and 10pm and leave between 6:00 am and 8:00 am.
 Patients are usually with us about 9 hours.
 We aim to get at least 7 hours of sleep study time.